Sexual Violence FAQs

 Where & when does sexual violence happen?

-Most commonly, perpetrators sexually assault someone in a private residence like a home, loved one’s home, dorm, etc. Perpetrators sexually assault at all times of the day.
+Most commonly, perpetrators sexually assault someone in a private space like a home, loved one’s home, dorm, etc. However, they can happen anywhere.
+Perpetrators sexually assault at all times of the day.

 What are my options if I've been sexually assaulted?